ldizo/register-app-argoCD/README.md

 - Now, cat the authorized_key file to see those 2 public keys aligned there.
 So do
 ***cat authorized_keys***
 - you will see a "READONLY" public key content of the Agent first above it, then you see the public key content of the Master second directly below it

--
-(2) Access the Jenkins-Master Server and configure Jenkins to integrate the Agent to the Master Node -
+**(2) Access the Jenkins-Master Server and configure Jenkins to integrate the Agent to the Master Node**

 - **So, copy the Public IP of the Jenkins-Master and take it to a Browser to open it with port 8080**
   - **172.31.0.62:8080**
 - Now, unlock Jenkins. so